donhenton/mountebank-UI/public_html/README.md

 ## Dev Notes
-Dev server: gulp dev will serve from src gulp serve-html will serve from the public_html folder, which is the build folder for gh-pages. gulp build is used to create public_html
+Dev server: gulp dev will serve from src

+gulp serve-public will serve from the public_html folder, which is the build

+folder for gh-pages. gulp build is used to create public_html